programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	let selectedPlane;	// which information panel will be visible
 ```

 If you look at the gallery code you will see quite a bit of repetition.
 Furthermore, the jar information panels will all be at the same position and not made visible until their model is selected.
-Thus, for the jar information panels we will create a function that: receives the filename of the image texture; loads the texture; creates the mipmap; creates a plane mesh with that texture; sets the mesh position and makes it invisible.
-Our function (we will call it 'createGallery'), will ```return``` a textured plane mesh and assign it to the named variable (i.e. adzeraG).
+Thus, for the jar information panels you will create a function that: receives the filename of the image texture; loads the texture; creates the mipmap; creates a plane mesh with that texture; sets the mesh position and makes it invisible.
+Our function (called 'createGallery'), will ```return``` a textured plane mesh and assign it to the named variable (i.e. adzeraG).

 Within the init function after: